Satisfactory Academic Progress

 - Students may appeal due to mitigating circumstances.
 Examples include, but are not limited to, student illness, family illness or death in the family.
 Documentation verifying the situation may be requested.
 Situations beyond the student's control may be considered in the appeal process.

 - Should the Financial Aid Committee grant the appeal, the student will then be eligible for one additional semester of financial aid and be considered on probation.
 Students failing to meet satisfactory progress requirements during this probationary period will have their financial aid permanently suspended unless a valid academic plan is in place.
-Academic plans are developed with the staff in the Center For SUCCESS.
+Academic plans are developed with the staff in the Center for Learning and Student Support.

 The standards for satisfactory academic progress apply to recipients of the following programs: